 In 2019, Hampton III Gallery received the honor of receiving the Elizabeth O’Neal Verner award in the business category for SC.

-Entry Fee: Early Bird (May 1 - May 30): $20.00; May 31 - June 14: $30.00.
+Entry Fee: Early Bird (May 1 - May 30): $20.00; May 31 - June 19: $30.00.
 Payment is required at time of submission (PayPal) or within (2) days of submission (In Person).
-Payment can be made via PayPal or in the Administrative Office (Monday - Friday; 9am - 5pm) at the Headquarters Library.
+Payment can be made via PayPal or in the Marketing Office (Monday - Friday; 9am - 5pm) at the Headquarters Library.
 The PayPal prompt screen will appear once all form information is submitted through the online entry form below.

-For more information contact Miranda Mims Sawyer at 864.285.9091 or email@example.com.
+For more information contact Miranda Mims Sawyer at 864.285.9091.